 District of Columbia | Gallaudet University George Washington University Howard University University of the District of Columbia |

-Florida Atlantic University Florida International University Florida State University Gannon University Jacksonville University Nova Southeastern University University of Central Florida University of Florida Gainesville University of South Florida | |
+Florida Atlantic University Florida International University Florida State University Gannon University Jacksonville University Nova Southeastern University University of Central Florida University of Florida, Gainesville University of South Florida | |

 Georgia Southern University Georgia State University University of Georgia University of West Georgia Valdosta State University | |